Ramunaslfs/vue-wonderpush/README.md

 ## Development

-Start the wonderpush-sample-app with npm start or yarn start will install and build library and install sample-app node_modules.
+Start the wonderpush-sample-app with npm start or yarn start will install and build library and install sample-app node_modules if they not exists.

 After forking you will need to run the following from a command line to get your environment setup: